Also available in PDF format.

 The Common Vulnerability Scoring System (CVSS) is an open framework for communicating the characteristics and severity of software vulnerabilities.
-CVSS consists of three metric groups: Base, Temporal, and Environmental.
-The Base group represents the intrinsic qualities of a vulnerability that are constant over time and across user environments, the Temporal group reflects the characteristics of a vulnerability that change over time, and the Environmental group represents the characteristics of a vulnerability that are unique to a user's environment.
-The Base metrics produce a score ranging from 0 to 10, which can then be modified by scoring the Temporal and Environmental metrics.
-A CVSS score is also represented as a vector string, a compressed textual representation of the values used to derive the score.
-This document provides the official specification for CVSS version 3.1.
+CVSS consists of four metric groups: Base, Threat, Environmental, and Supplemental.
+The Base group represents the intrinsic qualities of a vulnerability that are constant over time and across user environments, the Threat group reflects the characteristics of a vulnerability that change over time, and the Environmental group represents the characteristics of a vulnerability that are unique to a user's environment.
+Base metric values are combined with default values that assume the highest severity for Threat and Environmental metrics to produce a score ranging from 0 to 10.
+To further refine a resulting severity score, Threat and Environmental metrics can then be amended based on applicable threat intelligence and environmental considerations.
+Supplemental metrics do not modify the final score, and are used as additional insight into the characteristics of a vulnerability.
+A CVSS vector string consists of a compressed textual representation of the values used to derive the score.
+This document provides the official specification for CVSS version 4.0.

 The most current CVSS resources can be found at https://www.first.org/cvss/